 Residence Application Deadline

-Residence applications are part of the overall admissions process.
-Students begin the residence application process after they have confirmed their enrollment at the University.
+Students are guaranteed housing at Quest.
+Students begin the residence application process typically in May or June after they have confirmed their enrolment at the University.

 International Student Info

 Quest welcomes applications from students around the world and from all schooling types and reviews all applications the same way, regardless of citizenship or education background.
 Quest’s 600 student body is represented by 40+ countries.